clickataxi/api-documentation/index.md

 	</tr>
 	<tr>
 		<td>failed</td>
-		<td>Order failed and *no taxi will arrive*.
+		<td>Order failed and <i>no taxi will arrive</i>.
 This might happen for a number of reasons but primarly if a booking is tried to be placed automatically but fails because of invalid address or external system error.</td>
 	</tr>
 	<tr>
 		<td>processing</td>